-(1) Sound financial institution management should be maintained through market discipline and the strengthening of corporate governance.
-Public intervention should be centered on enhancing financial systems conducive to such a mechanism.

-- (2) In an extreme case where market discipline functions sufficiently among large-lot creditors, a deposit insurance system (with variable premiums according to risk) for the protection of small-lot depositors and also the LOLR function to prevent both failure of solvent banks due to a temporary liquidity shortage (such as a bank run) and systemic risk from materializing, will likely be the two major tools of the authorities in conducting prudential policy. - (3) In the situation where some kind of public intervention to complement the market mechanism is needed, the authorities should prepare intervention measures which can be substituted for market discipline based on economic rationality.1 - (4) The prudential policy of a central bank should be conducted centering on the exercise of its LOLR function.
-For this, not only timely and accurate collection of information concerning the solvency of individual banks (net present value and risk) through on-site examination, but also the formulation of accountable and economically rational LOLR management rules based on an appropriate understanding of systemic risk, are required.
+- (1) Sound financial institution management should be maintained through market discipline and the strengthening of corporate governance.
+Public intervention should be centered on enhancing financial systems conducive to such a mechanism. - (2) In an extreme case where market discipline functions sufficiently among large-lot creditors, a deposit insurance system (with variable premiums according to risk) for the protection of small-lot depositors and also the LOLR function to prevent both failure of solvent banks due to a temporary liquidity shortage (such as a bank run) and systemic risk from materializing, will likely be the two major tools of the authorities in conducting prudential policy. - (3) In the situation where some kind of public intervention to complement the market mechanism is needed, the authorities should prepare intervention measures that can be substituted for market discipline based on economic rationality. - (4) The prudential policy of a central bank should be conducted centering on the exercise of its LOLR function.
+This requires not only timely and accurate collection of information concerning the solvency of individual banks (net present value and risk) through on-site examination, but also the formulation of accountable and economically rational LOLR management rules based on an appropriate understanding of systemic risk.

 This paper is composed as follows.
-Restating the rationale for public intervention in Section 2, in Section 3 we give possible courses of public intervention referring to the utilization of market discipline as a measure to respond to market failure stemming from information asymmetry.
-Section 4 discusses desirable approaches for two specific issues central banks now face, namely, revision of BIS capital standards and the construction of a framework for LOLR management.
-Section 5 summarizes our findings and addresses future work.
-Since the purpose of this paper is to share views among the parties concerned, our main views are boxed at the beginning of each section.
+Restating the rationale for public intervention in Chapter II, in Chapter III we give possible courses of public intervention referring to the utilization of market discipline as a measure to respond to market failure stemming from information asymmetry.
+Chapter IV discusses desirable approaches for two specific issues central banks now face, namely, revision of the Bank for International Settlements (BIS) capital standards and the construction of a framework for LOLR management.
+Chapter V summarizes our findings and addresses future work.
+Since the purpose of this paper is to share views among the parties concerned, our main views are italicized at the beginning of each section.